Volunteers in Medicine changing, saving lives on Hilton Head

 Gigi isn’t just a patient anymore.
 She’s moved on to being a volunteer and now a nursing assistant at the place she calls part of her family.

+The volunteer said she’ll be at VIM for the rest of her life.

+“I’m not going anywhere.
+We have some volunteers that are 90 and above.
+I’m going to be one of them,” she said, adding, “I just love this place.
+If you have a heart for people and a passion for people you have to be at a place like this.”

 Volunteers in Medicine Hilton Head is holding its annual Circle of Caring Gala on November 23rd.
+If you are interested in attending you can find out more here.

-If you are interested in attending, would like to make a donation to this organization, or need their help, just go to https://vimclinic.org/
+If you would like to make a donation to this organization or need their help, just go to vimclinic.org.